starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/unit_tests.rst

 This page demonstrates how to write unit tests for your StarkNet contracts.
 The ``cairo-lang`` package provides a set of python classes that simulates the behavior of the StarkNet system.
-We'll use `pytest <https://docs.pytest.org/en/6.2.x/>`_ as the unit test infrastructure.
+We will use `pytest <https://docs.pytest.org/en/6.2.x/>`_ as the unit test infrastructure.

 .. topic:: Prerequisites